Do Go On - 345 - Dame Julie Andrews

 but like some of those more middle notes were a bit more golden

-was famous for right so the next phase of julie's career introduced her to a new generation of
+So the next phase of Julie's career introduced her to a new generation of audience.

 Wow, that's a big gap.